Tube output CD-players

 Viewpoint: Chinese enter into HE-hifi segment seems to be based on truly individualistic, innovative products with futuristic and esthetic designs.
 Although some products are priced right against Western products, Chinese manufacturers are also capitalizing on their costs advantage to create new price/performance points in contested hifi market.

-German T+A D10 tube output stage (2 x 12AX7 LPS, 2 x ECC 99) SACD player was tested in June 2005 Stereo (German) magazine.
+Update: German T+A D10 tube output stage (2 x 12AX7 LPS, 2 x ECC 99) SACD player was tested in June 2005 Stereo (German) magazine.
 This 2-channel player completes T+A's V-serie (other products are integrated amplifier and turntable, all share the same industrial design).
 Rating of 94% for SACD playback and "Excellent" for price/performance.
 For me T+A's V-serie design resamples too much Shanling.
 BTW, T+A stands for "Theory and Application", not for "Tits and Ass" as some wiseguys have guessed ;)